coding-nomadic/microservice-cqrs-event-sourcing/README.md

 ## Microservice architecture leveraging CQRS and Event Sourcing for robust event-driven communication and data consistency -

-Enhance bank account system with CQRS, Event Sourcing, and Kafka integration for optimized architecture and event-driven communication :
+Discover how to construct distributed event-driven microservices, employing CQRS, Event Sourcing, and Kafka, along with PostGreSQL and MongoDB databases.

 - Implement CQRS to separate commands for modifying state and queries for reading data.
 - Use Event Sourcing to persist state changes as events in an event store.